eosinabox/eosinabox/README.md

 * define recommended standard msig owners, perhaps with delays? some without delays to cancel unstaking and replace keys to help user save his account from attacker
 * continue implementing the features from the previous cycle

+---

+jungle3 testing playground, create account, use faucet, then use that as the website-owner who creates new accounts

+cleos -u https://jungle.eosn.io:443 system newaccount \
+--dont-broadcast \
+--buy-ram-bytes {howMuch?} \
+--stake-net "{howMuch?} EOS" \
+--stake-cpu "{howMuch?} EOS" \
+webauthn1111 webauthn2222 {whoWillBeTheManager?} EOS7fVpbiuSyctgBYa2YhYq79dnxZTx9rAPS4AD1EyNNqBxDbLSFj

+Fill in the parameters from the website owner's config file and prepare a ESR that the user can send out-of-band (perhaps on telegram) to the website owner to sign.

+# self-powerup
+cleos -u https://jungle.eosn.io:443 push action eosio powerup '[webauthn1111, webauthn1111, 1, 100000000, 100000000, "0.0010 EOS"]' -p webauthn1111
+cleos -u https://jungle.eosn.io:443 get account webauthn1111